 https://www.thelearningzoo.co.uk/wp-content/uploads/2019/07/The-Golden-Ticket-The-Prototype-Diane-McGuinness.pdf

 In linguistic phonics instruction, the GPCs are always introduced and taught in the context of familiar words; flashcards showing isolated spellings such as <ea> or <o> are not used, as the practice may cause confusion when those spellings are later encountered in the context of whole words: for example, does the isolated spelling <ea> represent /ee/ (bead), /e/ (head), or /ae/ (steak)?
 Does <o> represent /o/ (hot), /oe/ (no), /oo/ (to) or /u/ (son)?
 A second issue with introducing graphemes in isolation is one of relevance.
 For a young child, the isolated letter <t>, for example, lacks meaning.
-It makes more sense to begin with word building using familiar words, which gives the activity an immediately transparent purpose.
+When teaching young children, it makes more sense to begin with word building using familiar words, which gives the activity an immediately transparent purpose.
 Thirdly, anchoring the GPCs in real words, from the very start of instruction, activates the process of learning, implicitly, the contextually sensitive and statistical nature of the English spelling code.

 https://theliteracyblog.com/2015/05/16/why-doesnt-the-literacy-blog-advocate-the-use-of-flash-cards/